loonghao/py-eacopy/README.md

 This project uses GitHub Actions for CI/CD with the following workflows:

-- **Build and Test**: Tests the package on multiple Python versions and operating systems.
+- **Build and Test**: Tests the package on multiple Python versions and operating systems using nox.
 - **Release**: Builds and publishes wheels to PyPI when a new release is created.
 - **Documentation**: Builds and deploys documentation to GitHub Pages.

-The release workflow uses cibuildwheel to build platform-specific wheels with the C++ extensions properly compiled for each platform.
+The CI/CD pipeline uses the same nox-based build process as local development, ensuring consistency between development and production environments.
+When a tag is pushed, the workflow automatically builds wheels for all supported platforms and Python versions, then uploads them to PyPI.

 ### Release Process

 To create a new release:

-1. Update the version in `pyproject.toml` and `src/eacopy/__version__.py`
+1. Update the version in `pyproject.toml` and `src/py_eacopy/__version__.py`
 2. Update the `CHANGELOG.md` with the new version and changes
 3. Commit and push the changes
 4. Create a new tag with the version number (e.g., `0.1.0`)